-Phen Basin: Moderate to difficult hiking, biking, skiing and snowshoeing that is accessed from the end of Stagecoach Road, Phen Road or Basset Hill Road.
+Phen Basin Bike and multi-use Network: Moderate to difficult hiking, biking, skiing and snowshoeing trails that are accessed from the end of Stagecoach Road, Phen Road or Basset Hill Road.
 Visit Mad River Riders for detailed trail descriptions.

 Trails close when snow begins melting and open the weekend before Memorial Day.
 Even then, if the trails are very wet and muddy it's best to stay off them - use your best judgment.
 Alternatives until then: Honey Hollow Road in Bolton, forest roads in the Camel's Hump area, or the CCC road at Underhill State Park.

 Primitive camping is allowed only in the lower elevations and away from trails, roads, and water, in accordance with the state primitive camping guidelines.
 Otherwise, overnight camping is permitted only in Green Mountain Club shelters and lodges and at Hump Brook Tenting Area.
 Shelters and lodges are supervised by GMC from May to October with a nominal fee for overnight use.
 There is a 2-night limit.
 The shelters are open year-round, and reservations are not accepted.
 Open fires are permitted only in tent platform fire rings and in designated primitive camping areas.
 Camping facilities are also available at nearby Little River State Park.

 BE PREPARED FOR WEATHER EXTREMES